 Another option?
 The historic Kettle Falls Hotel.
-Located 15 miles from the nearest road, the only way you’re getting to this 90+ year old hotel is by boat or plane.
+Located 15 miles from the nearest road, the only way you’re getting to this 90+-year-old hotel is by boat or plane.
 If you don’t have your own boat, the hotel does run a shuttle.

 How I like to spend the weekend: Boating!
-Whether it’s via a canoe, kayak, fishing boat, houseboats or paddleboard, it’s all about the water.
+Whether it’s via a canoe, kayak, fishing boat, houseboat, or paddleboard, it’s all about the water.
 You can rent any of the above from a local outfitter.
 If you’re not into piloting your own vessel, book a tour leaving from either Rainy or Kabetogama Lakes.
-The latter will actually bring you to historic Kettle Falls Hotel, where you can enjoy lunch or a drink.
+The latter will actually bring you to the historic Kettle Falls Hotel, where you can enjoy lunch or a drink.

 Nightlife: Home to one of the darkest skies in the nation, Voyageurs offers an opportunity for incredible Milky Way views, as well as meteor showers.
-Visiting during late July to mid-August gives visitors the best chance to experience the August Perseids, an annual meteor shower with 50 to 75 shooting stars an hour.
+Visiting from late July to mid-August gives visitors the best chance to experience the August Perseids, an annual meteor shower with 50 to 75 shooting stars an hour.
 It’s also a great place to experience aurora borealis, aka the northern lights.

 Wildlife: It’ll come as no surprise that I am a fisherman’s paradise.
 Walleye, smallmouth bass, and northern pike fill my waters.
 Bald eagles soaring overhead are commonplace.
-At night, you’ll hear the cry of the loon, and the howl of a wolf.
+At night, you’ll hear the cry of the loon and the howl of a wolf.
 Or a pack of wolves.
 Hopefully not too close, but hey, this is the wilderness buddy!